vimbai1234/secure-coding-mini-project/README.md

-H230634P
+ Vimbai B Chiningosho H230634P
 Secure coding mini project

 Overview
-This project is Java-based desktop application that students can sign up by providing name, registration number and password.Then the details are authenticated  into MySQL database
+This project is Java-based desktop application that students can sign up by providing name, registration number and password.
+Then the details are authenticated  into MySQL database

 Features
 User friendly desktop application